CCC market valuation

 • Out-of-Area Comparables: Using comps from a different state or market can lower your vehicle’s estimated value.

 • Incorrect Mileage Adjustments: CCC may undervalue high-mileage vehicles or improperly adjust low-mileage ones.
+Mileage adjustments in CCC One reports are frequently inconsistent and do not align with accepted industry practices.

 • Condition Downgrades: Your car might be rated as “average” when it was actually in excellent condition.
+The condition adjustment process in CCC One reports is often flawed, as it may not accurately reflect the true condition of your vehicle, leading to lower vehicle values and impacting insurance payouts.

 • Missing Equipment: Factory-installed features such as premium audio, navigation, or upgraded wheels may be omitted.